AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 If a code still tried to unbox one, the compiler would complain something like that:

     static_assert failed due to requirement 'CustomBoxingRule7'
-        Customized boxing forbids unboxing this value type: 'T_Boxer<T>::Read' returns a different type.
+        Customized boxing forbids unboxing this value type: 'BoxTraits<T>::Read' returns a different type.

-For templated specializations as shown here, no helper macro exists.
+Note, that for templated specializations that specialize a whole group of types, no helper macro exists.

 \I{################################################################################################}
 ## 7.6 Customizing Value And Pointer Boxing ## {#alib_boxing_customizing_val_ptr}